mikebenfield/mikebenfield.github.io/_posts/2016-10-07-jaynes-preliminary.md

 there for those who need them."

 Similarly, the fact that there exist nonmeasurable sets is not an obstacle to modeling phenomena like orange peels.
+If you don't need nonmeasurable sets, don't use them, and you won't ever have to worry about phenomena like the Hausdorff sphere paradox.

 # Conclusion